Alluxio/alluxio/docs/en/structured-data/catalog-service.md

 ---
 layout: global
-title: Alluxio Structured Data Service
+title: Alluxio Catalog Service
-nickname: {{feature_name}}
+nickname: Catalog Service
-group: Data Applications
+group: Structured Data
-priority: 7
+priority: 0
 ---

 {% assign feature_name="A GOOD FEATURE NAME" %}

+* Table of Contents
+{:toc}

-## Structured Data Services
+## Overview

 Alluxio 2.1.0 introduces a new service within Alluxio called {{feature_name}}.
 {{feature_name}} is a service for managing access to structured data, which serves a purpose similar to the